-- After choosing the icon the Colour code pane will appear; - Type the code in here and confirm by clicking (Fig. 228) (the capitalization does not matter); - In the same way as in the previously described case, Colour Cards will be scanned through, until the wanted product will be found and displayed under the name of the Card that contains it (as a colour pane with a code);
+- After choosing the icon the Colour code pane will appear; - Type the code in here and confirm by clicking ✓ (Fig. 228) (the capitalization does not matter);

 Fig. 228 - an effect of the selection by the code, and adding the product to the User Palette and the description display